nrc/portable-interoperable/io-traits/README.md

 This is problematic in the Rust async model.
 In Rust, a future can be cancelled at any time (cancellation is not blockable on progress of any underlying operation).
 When a future is cancelled, the buffer passed to the IO library in `read` may be destroyed.
 If the buffer has been passed to the OS, that violates the required guarantee that the buffer is preserved until the IO completes.
 Even if the IO is cancelled, the cancellation completes from Rust's perspective before it completes from the OS's perspective.
 I.e., cancellation is unsound.

-Solutions will be explored below, but it is worth considering a common solution in use today which is that the buffer passed to `read` is only passed to the IO library and the IO library passes a separate buffer (which it manages) to the OS.
-However, this loses the zero-copy advantage of completion IO because the IO library must copy data from its buffer to the user's.
+Solutions will be explored below, but if we must fit the naive `read` signature, then any solution must require the library to own buffers used for IO and then to copy the contents of its buffer into the one provided by the user.
+Obviously, this loses the zero-copy advantage of completion IO.

 ## Read and Write proposal